-The Clean Energy Demonstration Program on Current and Former Mine Land is designed to demonstrate the technical and economic viability of carrying out clean energy projects on current and former mine land.
-Up to five clean energy projects are to be carried out in geographically diverse regions, at least two of which shall be solar projects.
+The Clean Energy Demonstration Program on Current and Former Mine Land (CEML) will demonstrate the technical and economic viability of deploying clean energy on current (operating) and former (abandoned or inactive) mine land.
+Up to five clean energy projects will be carried out in geographically diverse regions, at least two of which must be solar projects.
+These demonstration projects are expected to be replicable, providing knowledge and experience that catalyze the next generation of clean energy on mine land projects.

 Office of Clean Energy Demonstrations